Merzasphor/MWSE/docs/source/lua/api/string/multifind.rst

     Default: ``1``.
 Start index of the find.

 plain (`boolean`_)
-    Default: ``false``.
     If true, a normal search instead of a pattern search will be performed.

 .. _`boolean`: ../../../lua/type/boolean.html
 .. _`number`: ../../../lua/type/number.html